 A: As a minimum you should be retaining the clients/customer’s name and contact number or email address along with the name of the individual who provided treatment

-Where possible, it is recommended that you note the treatment room or chair that the client/customer occupied whilst on the premises.
-The more specific information that you can record about a visit, the greater the benefit in the event that Test and Protect need to trace individuals.
-This could also protect the continuity of your business/third sector organisations by limiting the number of staff having to self-isolate.
+Where possible, it is recommended that you note the room/location or chair that the client/customer occupied during the treatment.
+The more specific information that you can record about a treatment, the greater the benefit in the event that Test and Protect need to trace individuals.
+This could also protect the continuity of your business/third sector organisations/practitioners by limiting the number of staff/people having to self-isolate.

 Q: Do I need to have an appointment system in place?

-A: The majority of close contact service businesses operated prior to lockdown with an appointment based system in place and should continue to do that.
-Where a business previously operated on a walk in basis (barber shops, nail bar, brow bar etc.) it is strongly recommended that consideration be given to the adoption of an appointment system.
+A: The majority of close contact service practitioners operated prior to lockdown with an appointment based system in place and should continue to do that.
+Where a /practitioner previously operated on a walk in basis (barber shops, nail bar, brow bar etc.) it is strongly recommended that consideration be given to the adoption of an appointment system.
 This will ensure that your client/customers will not be disappointed if they turn up and cannot be served or allowed into the premises.
-In the event that large numbers of people attend on the same day, you as the business are responsible for the queueing both inside and outside your premises (even if on the public footpath).
-Where a number of different businesses operate side by side this could become difficult to manage particularly when physical distancing requires to be maintained in the queue.
+In the event that large numbers of people attend on the same day, you as the practitioner are responsible for the queueing both inside and outside your premises (even if on the public footpath).
+Where a number of different practitioners operate side by side this could become difficult to manage particularly when physical distancing requires to be maintained in a queue.

 Q: Can clients/customers bring a chaperone / attendant / family member /children into the salon?

 A: It is recommended that the number of people on the premises be kept to a minimum and that this should only be those who are there to receive treatment.
 The more people who are on site, the greater the number of contacts and the higher the risk.
-If the client/customer makes you aware in advance you can ensure arrangements are in place to maintain physical distancing between them and others within the salon i.e. move chairs to further increase the distance.
+If the client/customer makes you aware in advance that they will be bringing a chaperone or attendant with them you can ensure arrangements are in place to maintain physical distancing between them and others within the salon i.e. move chairs to further increase the distance.